roberino/linqinfer/docs/text.md

 There are a number of distinct steps to acheive this:

-1. Create a document index from a set of documents
+1. Create a document index from a set of documents or corpus of text
-2. Extract a "semantic set" from key terms within the index
+2. Extract a vocubulary from the index
-3. Create a vectoriser
+3. Analyse a corpus or set of documents by processing their context vectors

 ```cs